meta-logi/metaagent-support/opcua-adapter/README.md

     # url: <opcua server's url>
     url: opc.tcp://milo.digitalpetri.com:62541/milo

+    #
+    # applicationUri: <application name, for some OPC UA server, they may require it to match the client's certificate and/or the server's application name>
+    #                 default is urn:open62541.server.application
+    #

     # namespaceFilter: <comma separated list of node's id using regex matching. stream data only from this node or below>
     namespaceFilter: ns=2;s=File.*, \ # top nodes allows regex
                      ns=2;s=Dynamic/RandomDouble, \ # any individual node and their children